 Optimize Your Images for SEO

-Search engines can’t read or interpret images, only text.
+Search engines aren’t that great at reading or interpreating images.
 When adding photos or graphics to your blog posts make sure to fill in the Title and Alternate Text field in the image options section.
 Not only are you adding valuable text to your images for the search engines but you are also helping those using a screen reader understand the visual elements of your posts.
 You might start seeing traffic from Google Image Search after you add these tags.
 Of course, by now it goes without say to include keywords in those alternate text descriptions.
 Here’s where both versions of WordPress provides these options:

 Use Formatted Text for SEO